University Directed Programs (UDP)

 - Participate in travel component

 Travel service providers are international education organizations that specialize in academic travel.
-UND works with a list of approved Travel service providers to facilitate university directed programs by assisting with the following tasks:
+UND works with a list of approved travel service providers to facilitate UDP by assisting with the following tasks:

 - Create draft itinerary and budget based off program director's outline